On the quasi-isometric classification of locally compact groups: Introduction

 Here is an outline of the sequel.

-\begin{itemize} \item Section \ref{s_p} contains some preliminary material, especially from \cite{CCMT}. \item In Section \ref{s_ss}, we give the quasi-isometric rigidity statements for symmetric spaces of non-compact type in the locally compact setting.
-These results are due to Kleiner-Leeb, Tukia, Pansu and R.~Chow, Casson-Jungreis and Gabai. \item In Section \ref{qitree}, we give the quasi-isometric rigidity statements for trees in the locally compact setting, emphasizing on the notion of accessibility (in its group-theoretic and its graph-theoretic versions).
-These results are due to Stallings, Dunwoody, Abels, Thomassen-Woess, and Kr\"on-M\"oller. \item The core of this paper is Section \ref{sec:conclu}.
-We give some conjectural statements giving a general picture of the quasi-isometry classification of hyperbolic amenable locally compact groups.
-We survey the various known results towards this conjecture, on the one hand those following from the previous sections (regarding rank one symmetric spaces and trees), and on the other hand those concerning other focal hyperbolic locally compact groups, which essentially boil down to the quasi-isometry classification of negatively curved homogeneous manifolds.
-The main results in this directions are due to Pansu and recent progress has been made by X.~Xie. \end{itemize}
+\begin{itemize} \item Section \ref{s_p} contains some preliminary material, notably relying on \cite{CCMT}. \item In Section \ref{s_ss}, we give the quasi-isometric rigidity statements for symmetric spaces of noncompact type in the locally compact setting.
+These results are especially due to Kleiner-Leeb, Tukia, Pansu, R.~Chow, Casson-Jungreis and Gabai. \item In Section \ref{qitree}, we give the quasi-isometric rigidity statements for trees in the locally compact setting, emphasizing on the notion of accessibility (in its group-theoretic and its graph-theoretic versions).
+These results are notably due to Stallings, Dunwoody, Abels, Thomassen-Woess, Mosher-Sageev-Whyte, and Kr\"on-M\"oller. \item Section \ref{sec:com} provides a detailed description of commability classes between focal groups, and between focal and non-focal groups; \item The core of this paper is Section \ref{sec:conclu}.
+It contains a discussion about the main conjecture, the link with its specifications, and surveys the main known cases; the first of which being due to P.~Pansu, while recent progress have notably been made by X.~Xie and T.~ Dymarz. \end{itemize}